komissar75/AMT_Network_Sync/README.md

 $sudo python3 ip_test.py

 Script compare IP seetings of AMT and Linux system (ubuntu 18.04) and change AMT seetings in accordance with system settings

+check_remote_amt_pwr.py
+this script also require mescmd utility and amt_list.txt file with the list of ip addresses or FQDN.
+One address or FQDN per line